Connect with us

 You want to be absolutely sure that you’re not inviting anyone to the shower who isn’t invited to the wedding, and the only way to know that is to get the guest list.
 Ask the bride for a copy, or, if the shower is a surprise, ask her mother or fiancé.

 Remember to invite close female relatives of both the bride and groom, as well as all the women in the wedding party and the bride’s close friends.
-While bridal showers guests are traditionally all women, though some are combined affairs that celebrate both the bride and groom, known as “Jack and Jill” showers.
-Before making a decision about whether to include men at the show, discuss the question with the groom-to-be, to be sure that he is comfortable attending a shower and to ask for an appropriate male guest list if the answer is “yes.”
+While bridal shower guests are traditionally all women, some are combined affairs that celebrate both the bride and groom, known as “Jack and Jill” showers.
+Before making a decision about whether to include men at the show, discuss the question with the groom-to-be to be sure that he is comfortable attending a shower and ask for an appropriate male guest list if the answer is “yes.”

 🌟 What Happens During a Shower